Skip to article frontmatterSkip to article content

 In the previous chapter, we introduced VAR models as systems of interacting time series.

-But VAR coefficients themselves are often difficult to interpret directly.
+But VAR coefficient tables are often difficult to interpret directly.

 Suppose we estimate a VAR involving: